telerik/kendo-react-buttons/docs/button/overview.md

 ```jsx
 ```

-When disabled, the Button is displayed but does not function.
+When disabled, the Button is displayed but does not operate.

 ```html
 //code goes here